csonder/Nectar/README.md

 # 🥤 Nectar — Drink Brand E-Commerce Website (Front-End)

 A modern, responsive front-end e-commerce website for **Nectar**, a fictional drink brand.
-This project was developed as a **group front-end project** and focuses on clean UI design, reusable components, and a smooth checkout experience using JavaScript.
+This project was developed as a **group front-end project**, with a focus on clean UI design, reusable components, interactive animations, and a smooth checkout experience using JavaScript.

 Built with **HTML, CSS, Bootstrap, and JavaScript**.